 That being said, teaching yourself to ride a motorcycle, although perfectly doable, has certain advantages and disadvantages.
 In this article, you will find more information about everything you need to know about properly learning to ride a motorcycle by yourself.

-Are there people that taught themselves how to ride a motorcycle?
+Are there people who have taught themselves how to ride a motorcycle?

 There are a lot of motorcycle riders that have taught themselves how to ride a motorcycle.